Paris Buns

 Variations

-• Lemon Paris Buns - for a lemony twist to your Paris Buns simply soak the currants in a tablespoon of lemon juice for 20-30 minutes and add an extra 20 grams of demerara sugar.
-Use milk instead of buttermilk and add the zest on one lemon.
+• Lemon Paris Buns - for a lemony twist to your Paris Buns, simply soak the currants in a tablespoon of lemon juice for 20-30 minutes and add an extra 20 grams of demerara sugar.
+Use milk instead of buttermilk and add the zest of one lemon.

 • Plain Paris Buns - as with plain scones, you can leave out the currants in this recipe and make plain buns instead.